 Why Should Teachers Know?

-In a study conducted by global leadership training company, VitalSmarts, 94 percent of the teachers polled said they felt it was important for parents to let them know about a divorce or separation.
+In a study conducted by global leadership training company, Crucial Learning, 94 percent of the teachers polled said they felt it was important for parents to let them know about a divorce or separation.
 However, only 23 percent of the polled parents actually shared this information with their children’s educators.
 Parents should keep educators informed so that they can monitor and help the child with their education.

 The study also identified five major life changes as potential barriers to learning: